 Equally at home in the jazz and classical idioms, crossover vocalist, recording artist and author, Erica Papillion-Posey is not to be missed on any stage.

-Just off her 2016 break-out role as Clara (Summertime) in the award winning, Aurora Fox Theatre production of Gershwin’s "Porgy and Bess", Ms. Papillion-Posey is currently recording her sophomore release, Deep Like… — due spring 2017.
+Just off her 2016 break-out role as Clara (Summertime) in the award winning, Aurora Fox Theatre production of Gershwin’s "Porgy and Bess", Ms. Papillion-Posey has recently released her sophomore recording, From the DEEP — June 2017.
 The Louisiana native’s 2015 debut recording, The Standard Reimagined, when jazz… a nostalgic, torch tribute to the era of the elegant, timeless jazz siren, was co-produced by bassist and educator, Ken Walker and accepted for 2016 Grammy nomination.
 “Erica Papillion-Posey is best known as a very talented opera singer.
 However...on “The Standard Reimagined” she is also quite the skilled jazz vocalist. ...she does not sound like an opera singer taking the day off.
 While the power and perfect control of her voice is not surprising, since those are essential qualities for an opera singer, her subtlety, understanding of the lyrics and natural swing mark her THE fine jazz performer. ...she caresses the themes while infusing the songs with melodic improvising and appealing personality... with “The Standard Reimagined” the evidence...”— Scott Yanow, jazz journalist/ historian and author of 11 books including: The Jazz Singer, Jazz on Film and Jazz on Record 1917-76

 May 2015, Erica Papillion-Posey made her Boulder Symphony Orchestra debut as Bizet's gypsy, vixen Carmen under the baton of maestro Devin Patrick Hughes.
 While making her 2013, professional North American debut with Miami Lyric Opera in what has become her signature role she, “… captured Carmen’s slinky sexiness, radiating allure and trouble...
 She had the vocal power to sing a soft, seductive "Habanera" in a hall-filling, rounded voice, lingering over the phrases as the men in the square watched.
 She snapped off the Spanish-style ornaments of the "Seguidilla", and was especially compelling in the lower register, where Carmen’s sultriness comes through…” [South Florida Classical Review].
 After being hailed, “… the best Carmen this city has seen in decades” [El Nuovo Herald/Miami Herald] the Miami Lyric Opera has engaged Ms. Papillion-Posey for another performance of Carmen in their 2016-17 season...